Updated on the 5/4/2020

 - Sunglasses: Glare in SEA is unforgiving.
 Save yourself from squinting all the time and not enjoy the scenery that SEA has to offer.

 - Sweat rag: If you sweat a lot, it might be good to bring a sweat rag.
+I don’t cause it becomes a nuisance down the track.

 - Umbrella: Bring a small, foldable umbrella to save yourself from the melanoma-inducing sunshine.